This post may contain affiliate links which means we make a commission at no extra cost to you

 One Day in Dublin: A Relaxed Self-Guided Tour (A Local’s Guide)

 ‘I was in Dublin once, only for a day though and I don’t really remember it’.
 This is something I am sad to admit that I hear all too often when people tell me about their stopover in Dublin.
-Now, I do understand, many of those who have just 24 hours in Ireland’s capital city often want to tick the stereotypical ‘Irish Experience’ off their bucket list.
+Now, I do understand, many of those who have just one day in Dublin City often want to tick the stereotypical ‘Irish Experience’ off their bucket list.
 And, to be honest, I don’t blame them.

 We Irish sure do know how to have a good time and as a result, it is easy for tourists to fall down the ‘Temple Bar Trap’ so to speak.
 Without even having the opportunity to experience the ‘real’ Dublin because all their time is spent in the bars.
 So, what if I told you that you could experience both.
 Yes, that’s right in just 24 hours, you can tick most of Dublin’s leading tourist attractions off your bucket list and then still have time to party the night away in Temple Bar.
-If this sounds like your ideal way to spend one day in Dublin then keep on reading.
+Don’t worry if drinking isn’t your thing, I have plenty of alternative suggestions for you to enjoy!

 I wasn’t all too sure how to divide this post up, as a local, I know the most convenient way to walk around the city.
 And considering you only have 1 day in Dublin, I wanted to come up with a stress FREE way for you to see all the highlights, without feeling as if you were doing a marathon or a sprint.
 My solution was to break the day up into morning, mid-day, evening and night-time activities.
 You will be glad to hear that all experiences are of walking distance of each other, making it easy for you to do a self-guided tour of Dublin in just one day.